Bauke-V/CartoonNetwork-MarcelAntoine/README.md

-# Cartoon Network?
-### Reconstructing Marcel Antoine's Cultural Context through Named Entity Recognition and Network Analysis
+# Reconstructing Marcel Antoine's Cultural Context through Named Entity Recognition and Network Analysis

-This repository contains all materials related to the Master's thesis project on the Belgian cartoonist **Marcel Antoine** (active in the 1930s), exploring how digital methods, specifically **Named Entity Recognition (NER)** and **network visualisation**, can be used to reconstruct fragmented historical cultural contexts from digitised newspaper data.
+This repository contains all materials related to the Master's thesis project on the Belgian cartoonist **Marcel Antoine** ( mostly active in the 1930s), exploring how digital methods, specifically **Named Entity Recognition (NER)** and **network visualisation**, can be used to reconstruct fragmented historical cultural contexts from digitised newspaper data.

 ---